 Gamestop Refurbished Nintendo Switches are usually about $40 to $50 less than the retail price of $299.99.

 If your product has any issues, return it for a refund in the first seven days.
 You have 30 days for an exchange.

 Check your local Facebook Marketplace to find people selling games and consoles in your area to avoid shipping costs.

-9. Join Amazon Prime to get release date delivery and special offers.
+8. Join Amazon Prime to get release date delivery and special offers.

 Release date deliveries are free for Prime members when two-day shipping is selected.
 Rather than waiting in line at the store for a newly released game, preorder it through Amazon and get it delivered to your home that day.

-10. Trade in old games or consoles at GameStop for store credit.
+9. Trade in old games or consoles at GameStop for store credit.

 The Switch Lite also integrated the Joy-Cons into the main hardware, so they are not removable pieces like with the original Switch.
 The retail price for the Switch Lite is $199.99, $100 cheaper than the original.

 12. Get Nintendo Rewards with My Gold Points.